Kaltsoon/rag-my-docs/README.md

 4. Once the containers are ready, there's two ways to access the LLM: `http://localhost:3000/api/repos/{owner}/{repo}/prompt` REST API endpoint and the CLI application.
 Details for both are below.

 > [!WARNING]
 > GitHub's API [limits the requests for unauthenticated users](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).
-Provide a GitHub authentication token as instructed below to increate your rate limit.
+Provide a GitHub authentication token as instructed below to increasee your rate limit if necessary.

 ### REST API